 The Board amended its diversity policy in 2021 in response to shareholder feedback to strengthen its commitment to improving diversity amongst its members by imposing aspirational diversity targets.
 Following the recent appointments of Sharon A. Beesley in September 2021 and Orla Gregory in February 2022, 33% of our Board is comprised of persons who self-identify as female or as an underrepresented minority.

 Board Declassification

-asked In 2021. the Board shareholders to approve an amendment to our bye-laws to declassify following the Board, feedback received during previous shareholder engagement programs expressing a preference to elect directors annually.
+In 2021, the Board asked shareholders to approve an amendment to our bye-laws to declassify the Board, following feedback received during previous shareholder engagement programs expressing a preference to elect directors annually.